jchburmester/pomodoro/README.md

 ![Figure 1: project pipeline](pipeline.jpg)

 ### parameter configuration
-The selected techniques and parameters are stored in `config.yaml`.
+We selected a number of techniques and parameters for this project and stored them in `config.yaml`.
 The following is a print of the same in dictionary format showing all keys and respective values:

 ```
 {